 Douglas Tang is one of the most versatile musicians of his generation.
 He is currently engaged as a conductor, keyboardist and coach – working with professional and amateur musicians of all ages and walks of life.
-He is Music Director of Southern Opera, Conductor of Ex Collegium, Artistic Director of the Dulwich Song Festival, Music Director of ArchiCantores and Director of Music and Organist at St Mary’s Long Ditton.
+He is Music Director of Southern Opera, Conductor of Ex Collegium, Artistic Director of the Dulwich Song Festival, Music Director of ArchiCantores and Organist and Master of the Choristers at St Etheldreda with St Luke, Hatfield.
+He is works as an associate conductor and keyboardist with the Vielklang Festival in Germany, Choralies Festival in France, the Wimbledon Academy Choir, and the Thomas Tallis Society.
 Previously Assistant Director of Music of St Mary’s Cathedral Sydney and Chapel Organist of the Old Royal Naval College Greenwich, he has also most notably held the prestigious post of Organ Scholar of King's College, Cambridge.
-He is also an Opera Fellow at the Royal Academy of Music.
+He has previously also taught and coached at the London conservatoires and worked within the opera department at the Royal Academy of Music.

 Born in Hong Kong, Douglas grew up in a Swiss-German international school before winning a scholarship to study in England.
 Attending Harrow School and Dulwich College, he was a proficient pianist and flautist - having attained diplomas in both instruments at a very young age.
 Originally set to attend conservatoire on both instruments, he took up the organ at a late stage.
 After winning an organ scholarship, he studied music at the University of Cambridge whilst being organ scholar for the world-famous choir of King’s College Cambridge.
 With a strong background in the English choral tradition, he worked for multiple world-class institutions before ultimately deciding to pursue a career as a freelance conductor and keyboardist.
 As a conductor his love is for English romantic repertoire.
 Through his work in many English institutions and for the Three Choir Festival, he feels privileged to have experienced deeply the core of English music.
 With a penchant for composers such as Stanford, Howells, Parry and Elgar, he has conducted many ensembles such as orchestras, opera companies, choral societies, chamber choirs and consorts, and cathedral choirs.
 He has also conducted and worked for many festivals such as the Brandenburg Choral Festival and the London Festival of Contemporary Church Music.
 Recent engagements have included conducting Monteverdi’s ‘L’incoronazione di Poppea’ with Ensemble OrQuesta, conducting the choir of Exeter College Oxford at the Tower of London, conducting in the Choralies Festival in France and at the Vielklang Festival in Germany.
 Upcoming engagements include a recording of Stanford’s music with Ex Collegium and conducting Southern Opera’s production of Handel’s Acis & Galatea.